TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 - Understand what makes an API RESTful.
 - Detail the naming conventions for RESTful API endpoints.
 - Reinforcing what HTTP methods/verbs are.
+- Understand the different components of an URL.
 - Recognising RESTful APIs from examples.

 ### CUSTOM SECTION HEADING